 Accountability: The editors of a peer-reviewed journal are accountable and responsible for deciding which articles submitted to the journal should be published.
 The editor may be guided by the policies of the journal's editorial board and constrained by legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+It is our routine procedure to run all submission through plagiarism detection software.
+Our acceptance rate is <20%.
 The editor may confer with other editors or reviewers when making this decision.

 Fair play: An editor should evaluate manuscripts for those intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 Confidentiality: The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.